kspringfield13/xenosync/README.md

 ## What is Xenosync?

 Xenosync orchestrates multiple Claude Code AI agents to work together on complex software development tasks.
-Run 2-20 agents in parallel or collaborative mode to build applications, refactor code, and solve engineering challenges faster.
+Run 2-20 agents in parallel to build applications, refactor code, and solve engineering challenges faster.

 ## Prerequisites